Why Your Cyber Strategy Should Focus on Cybersecurity and Cyber Resilience

 How to Build In Cyber Resilience

 So, how do organizations protect themselves from the growing number of cyber threats?
-The answer lies in developing a comprehensive cyber strategy that focuses not only on cybersecurity measures but also builds cyber resilience into processes and programs.
+The answer lies in developing a comprehensive cyber strategy that focuses not only on cybersecurity measures, but also builds cyber resilience into processes and programs.

 Think about cybersecurity vs. cyber resilience as the difference between taking a reactive vs. proactive approach to protecting and securing businesses operations and data.

-With cybersecurity, organizations are focused on the very basic steps of a cyber strategy that includes developing disaster response and business continuity plans, as well as identifying and mitigating network vulnerabilities, and ensuring employees know how to protect themselves and the company from data breaches.
+With cybersecurity, organizations are focused on the most basic steps of a cyber strategy that includes developing disaster response and business continuity plans, as well as identifying and mitigating network vulnerabilities, and ensuring employees know how to protect themselves and the company from data breaches.

 With cyber resilience, an organization is able to prepare for, respond to and recover from a cyber attack.
 It involves technology teams building security measures into the foundation of their network infrastructure and design.
 Cyber resilience can help limit the impact of an attack, and ensure an organization can not only continue operations but also execute the organization’s most critical functions.